 Blowing bubbles is a fantastic game for young children.
-It gets them to run around outside.
-As they're literally playing with soap we can also hope their hands are getting a little cleaner as well.
 Children love to play with bubbles and can often go through a whole tube in one game, which can get a little costly.
 But, there's no reason you for you to pay an arm and a leg for what is essentially soapy water.
-With this easy recipe, you can make your own bubble mixture when ever you want!
+With this easy recipe, you can make your own bubble mixture whenever you want.

 How To Make Bubble Blowing Mixture